 Vanguard made a name for itself with its low-fee investment products, such as mutual funds and exchange-traded funds (ETFs).
 It still does this, and even non-Vanguard clients can buy Vanguard funds via a brokerage account.
 The firm also offers non-proprietary investment products and funds.
 However, it is not as agile as its competitors when it comes to trading individual equities.

 Fidelity is perhaps best known for its personal investment products, namely brokerage accounts that allow users to trade stocks.
 Clients can invest in a wide range of stocks, bonds and other investment products using a Fidelity brokerage account.
-Fidelity also makes an effort to provide investment resources to its clients and does not charge much in the way of fees, though more and more brokerages and broker-dealers are moving towards fee-free investment models.
+Fidelity also makes an effort to provide investment resources to its clients and does not charge much in the way of fees, though more and more brokerages and broker-dealers are moving toward fee-free investment models.

 Vanguard vs. Fidelity vs. Schwab: Fees